oleeskild/obsidian-digital-garden/README.md

 ---
 ```

 This tells the plugin that this should be your home page or entry into your digital garden.
+(It only needs to be added to 1 note, not every note you'll publish).

 7. Open your command pallete by pressing CTRL+P on Windows/Linux (CMD+P on Mac) and find the "Digital Garden: Publish Note" command.
 Press enter.